 Vice President for University Relations and Chief Communications Officer

 Responsible for all internal and external public relations, media relations, crisis communications, Advancement communications support, and development and supervision of university branding and marketing campaigns, Joe Carpenter serves as the vice president of University Relations and chief communications officer.
-He serves as the university’s chief spokesperson and represents the university on the New River Valley Regional Commission (serving as the commission's chair), the Montgomery Regional Economic Development Commission (serving as commission vice chair), and the New River Valley Passenger Rail Committee (serving as marketing and communications co-chair).
+He serves as the university’s chief spokesperson and represents the university on the New River Valley Regional Commission (serving as the commission's chair), the Montgomery Regional Economic Development Commission (serving as commission chair), and the New River Valley Passenger Rail Committee (serving as marketing and communications co-chair).
 Prior to joining RU in 2013, he served as a career commissioned officer in the U.S. Navy, including an assignment as director of public affairs and chief spokesperson for the U.S. Naval Academy, Annapolis, Md., and director of congressional information and public affairs at the Secretary of the Navy's Office of Legislative Affairs, Washington, D.C.
 He earned a B.S. from the U.S. Naval Academy and an M.A. from the U.S. Naval War College, Newport, R.I.
 He is a graduate of the Joint Forces Staff College, Norfolk, Virginia, and the Spring 2014 Class of the Virginia Executive Institute (Performance Management Group, Virginia Commonwealth University).

 Executive Assistant to the Vice President for University Relations and Chief Communications Officer